High-fidelity entanglement and coherent multi-qubit mapping in an atom array

 To further illustrate the flexibility of the multi-qubit mapping, we demonstrate the transfer of the $r$-qubit Bell state to the $m$-qubit and then to the $o$-qubit, conceptually illustrating the combination of quantum simulation, quantum computation, and quantum metrology (Fig.~\ref{fig2}f).
 In the highly Rydberg-blockaded regime, two atoms evolve according to the ideal PXP model Hamiltonian, generating the $(\ket{mr}+\ket{rm})/\sqrt{2}$ Bell state in the $r$-qubit~\cite{browaeys2020many}.
 We halt the evolution at this point, and map the $r$-qubit state to the $m$-qubit.
-By applying a X $\pi/2$-pulse to the $(\ket{01}+\ket{10})/\sqrt{2}$ Bell state in the $m$-qubit, we generate the metrologically-useful $(\ket{00}+\ket{11})/\sqrt{2}$ Bell state, where the loss-detected fidelity is measured to be \FidelityPXPBellMetaLossdetected.
-Finally, we map the $m$-qubit Bell state to the $o$-qubit, reaching \FidelityPXPBellClockLossdetected fidelity.
+By applying a X $\pi/2$-pulse to the $(\ket{01}+\ket{10})/\sqrt{2}$ Bell state in the $m$-qubit, we generate the metrologically-useful $(\ket{00}+\ket{11})/\sqrt{2}$ Bell state, where the loss-detected fidelity is measured to be \FidelityPXPBellMetaLossdetected with population of \FidelityPXPBellMetaLossdetectedPop and parity oscillation amplitude of \FidelityPXPBellMetaLossdetectedParity.
+Finally, we map the $m$-qubit Bell state to the $o$-qubit, reaching \FidelityPXPBellClockLossdetected fidelity with \FidelityPXPBellClockLossdetectedPop population and \FidelityPXPBellClockLossdetectedParity parity oscillation amplitude.